-We recognize that volunteer time requirements can be challenging to manage, and there are times within every family when you are able to give more, and sometimes less.
-There are many tasks that can be done from home, and are very flexible to fit a variety of schedules.
-In your enrollment paperwork you will find your timesheet for tracking these hours.
+We recognize that volunteer time requirements can be challenging to manage, and there are times within every family when you can give more, and sometimes less.
+Many tasks can be done from home, and are very flexible to fit a variety of schedules.
+In your enrollment paperwork, you will find your timesheet for tracking these hours.
 This year we are also specifically looking for a Volunteer Coordinator, a Campus and Grounds Chair, and a Fundraising Chair.
 If you are interested in either position, first of all, thank you(!) and secondly, please message us, and we will give you more details.
 The Garden Dream team is also an option for anyone interested in growing our garden program.